 Rebecca said, “I absolutely loved it.
 I can’t deny how happy it makes me to see so many healthy cats with happy clients.
 I felt really lucky to have been able to work with so many great veterinarians and technicians!”
 She also said it was helpful and important to see how medicine is practiced out in “real life” as opposed to at the university, where everything gets a CT scan, an ultrasound, full bloodwork, etc. Although she also has an interest in ophthalmology, she said “The only thing that really surprised me about cat practice was how much I loved it and how many other people share my passion for treating and being around cats”.
 We wish her all the best in her future veterinary career!

 Our Summer R.I.S.E intern, Sehba, is a high school student hoping to pursue a career in science or technology.
 She had no prior animal experience prior to being placed with our clinic, but loved working with our feline patients!
-She was able to observe all areas of our practice, from watching the doctors in the exam rooms to assisting the technicians with patient care.
+From watching the doctors in the exam rooms to assisting the technicians with patient care, she was able to observe all areas of our practice.
 She learned a lot about the importance of good communication skills, both for clients and among staff members.
 Sehba said she would definitely recommend the program to other students as a way to get exposure to an area of interest out in the “real world”.
 She enjoyed her experience at A Cat Clinic so much that she is now working as a part time veterinary assistant!